airbytehq/airbyte/docs/integrations/destinations/postgres.md

 #### Features

-This section should contain a table with the following format:

 | Feature | Supported?\(Yes/No\) | Notes |
 | :--- | :--- | :--- |
 | Full Refresh Sync | Yes |  |